D2-mods/D2-Mira/d2-mira/readme.txt

 - IWDEE/IWD2: Pulse Ammos are now gained through trades/dialogue.
 - BGEE: Pulse (prototype) given Silver and Cold Iron properties (can hit all the werewolf enemies).
 - Added full support for classic IWD1
-- Added partial support for BG2EE (see components section)
+- Added support for BG2EE and Black Pits 1&2 (see components section)
 - All components are now installable on BGEE, BG2EE, and EET.